cilium/cilium/Documentation/architecture.rst

   node IP prefixes are reachable by using the node's primary IP address as an L3 next hop address.
 In the case of a traditional physical network this would typically involve announcing each node prefix as a route using a routing protocol within the datacenter.
-However, in the case of some cloud networking solutions (e.g, AWS VPC, or GCE, there are programmable APIs to achieve this same result.
+Cloud providers (e.g, AWS VPC, or GCE) provide APIs to achieve the same result.

 * **Overlay Routing:** In this mode, the network connecting the Linux node hosts are never aware of the node IP prefixes.
 Instead, because